sim2realAI/sim2realAI.github.io/_posts/2019-02-28-Quantifying-Transferability.markdown

 ### SPOTA &mdash; Sim-to-Real Results

-Finally, I want to share some _early_  results acquired on the [2 DoF Ball Balancer from Quanser](https://www.quanser.com/products/2-dof-ball-balancer/).
+Finally, we want to share some _early_  results acquired on the [2 DoF Ball Balancer from Quanser](https://www.quanser.com/products/2-dof-ball-balancer/).
 Here, the task is to stabilize a ball at the center of the plate.
 The device receives voltage commands for the two motors and yields measurements of the ball position (2D relative to the plate) as well as the motors' shaft angular positions (relative to their initial position).
 Including the velocities derived from the position signals, the system has a 2-dim continuous action space and a 8-dim continuous observation space.

 Assume we obtained an analytical model of the dynamics and determined the parameters with some imperfections (e.g., the characteristics of the servo motors from the data sheet do not match the reality).